goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 available for any content, managed by the view class ``Hello``, rendered by the template ``hello.pt``, and this page is public.

-Since we are using the browser XML namespace, we need to declare it in the configure directive.
+Since you are using the browser XML namespace, you need to declare it in the configure directive.
 Modify the first lines of the configure.zcml file so it looks like this (You can skip this step if the browser namespace is already there from the static hello world